 The University’s Christmas concert series will conclude with the annual Christmas Eve Carillon Concert, held on Friday, December 24 at 1 p.m. at the campus Bell Tower, located just off the corner of Belmont Blvd and Portland Ave.
 Continuing a tradition begun during the Ward-Belmont days, the concert features traditional Christmas music played by longtime campus carillionneur Richard Shadinger on the tower’s 42-bell carillon, one of five carillons in Tennessee.

 Of course, the holiday wouldn’t be complete without the annual “Christmas at Belmont” special.
-A presentation of this year’s performance, hosted by Belmont University alumnus and multi-platinum recording artist Josh Turner, will premiere Monday, December 20, at 8 p.m. on NPT and PBS stations across the country, with encore broadcasts on NPT Christmas night (Saturday, December 25) at 9:30 p.m.
+A presentation of this year’s performance will premiere Monday, December 20, at 8 p.m. on NPT and PBS stations across the country, with encore broadcasts on NPT Christmas night (Saturday, December 25) at 9:30 p.m.
 Check local listings for additional broadcast times.

 This is the 19th consecutive year “Christmas at Belmont” will be seen by a national audience on PBS.
-This year’s performance of “Christmas at Belmont” promises an array of traditional carols, classical masterworks and seasonal favorites in addition to selections from Turner’s new Christmas album, taped live for the first time in the newly opened Fisher Center for the Performing Arts on campus.
+This year’s performance of “Christmas at Belmont” promises an array of traditional carols, classical masterworks and seasonal favorites, taped live for the first time in the newly opened Fisher Center for the Performing Arts on campus.
 The invitation-only concert performance features nearly 650 student musicians and School of Music faculty.